yaronf/I-D/STAR/draft-ietf-acme-star.md

 {: #certificate-get-nego }

 In order to enable the name delegation workflow defined in
-{{I-D.sheffer-acme-star-request}} as well as to increase the reliability of the STAR ecosystem (see {{dependability}} for details), this document defines a mechanism that allows a server to advertise support for accessing star-certificate resources via unauthenticated GET (instead of, or in addition
+{{I-D.ietf-acme-star-delegation}} as well as to increase the reliability of the STAR ecosystem (see {{dependability}} for details), this document defines a mechanism that allows a server to advertise support for accessing star-certificate resources via unauthenticated GET (instead of, or in addition